 Effective March 15, 2023, we entered in a master services agreement (the "Services Agreement") with The Keswick Group, LLC, of which Tony Goodman is the founder and principal, pursuant to which The Keswick Group, LLC has agreed to serve as a business consultant to lead our partnering efforts for AD04 for nine months at a monthly fee of \$22,000, with a performance bonus of 4,000 shares of our restricted common stock issuable upon our completion of a partnering agreement for AD04 through its efforts.
 The opportunity to earn the restricted stock performance bonus expires if a partnering agreement has not been completed before December 31, 2024.
 The Services Agreement may be terminated by either party upon thirty (30) days' notice.
-In the year ended December 31, 2023, the Company recognized \$216,713 in expenses associated with this agreement.
+In the years ended December 31, 2024 and 2023, the Company recognized \$298,000 and \$216,713, respectively, in expenses associated with this agreement.